 HR Business Case – Where do you start?

-Considering that the decision making power regarding system implementation as part of the Transformation initiatives in HR has shifted from CIO to CHRO, it provides more power for HR to select what they need, when they need it and how they need it.
+When you shift the decision-making power for system implementation (as part of the transformation initiative in HR) from CIO to CHRO, it provides more power to the HR.
+They can then select what they need, when they need and how they need it.

-HR traditionally has not been the forefront of producing business cases for funding approvals for applications before, so it is a brand new land for them.
+Since HR has not traditionally been at the forefront, producing business cases for funding approvals for applications, it is a brand new ground for them.

-Now HR has to prepare a robust cost/benefit justification and evaluation for all the new investments mentioned From the HR Roadmap.
+Now HR has to prepare a robust cost/benefit justification and evaluation for all the new investments mentioned in the HR Roadmap.

 The first reason is that the HR department must control its costs.
 However, to control costs, you must be able to measure them in the first place.

-Secondly — and with much more far-reaching implications — actionable analytics nowadays are employed for the decision-making processes in almost throughout the organization.
-To determine company performance and connect it to competitive advantage; organization requires an assortment of information.
+Secondly — and with much more far-reaching implications — actionable analytics nowadays are employed for the decision-making processes almost throughout the organization.
+To determine company performance and connect it to competitive advantage; organizations require an assortment of information.

-However, HR info is precious to omit from the equation, and no company today can efficiently gather and assess the breadth and amount of information it requires for this purpose without a robust HR System like SuccessFactors and insights-driven Big Data Analytics.
-The ROI here is at times hard to measure but is nevertheless quite real.
+However, HR information is too precious to omit from the equation.
+No company today can efficiently gather and assess the breadth and amount of information it requires for this purpose without a robust HR System like SuccessFactors and insights-driven Big Data Analytics.
+The ROI here is, at times, hard to measure but is nevertheless quite real.

-This “combined architecture” is more commonly known as employee service centre, or HR shared services, employee and manager self-service, social collaboration tools, and mobile apps.
+This “combined architecture” is more commonly known as an employee service center, or HR shared services, employee and manager self-service, social collaboration tools, and mobile apps.

-Very often we come across organizations who have implemented SuccessFactors as apart of their overall HR Transformation roadmap but are not quite sure if the new system in place is giving them the desired results as expected.
 However, without a well-documented business case, there is no way to know if you are successful or not.
-This is where the business case comes to the rescue of HR department and also helps in building a good starting point for future investments in HR as well.
+This is where the business case comes to the rescue of the HR department and also helps in building a good starting point for future investments.

-Among the first tasks in preparing a business case is to ascertain why there is a need for a change.
+- Among the first tasks in preparing a business, the case is to ascertain why there is a need for a change.
 For information on this, please refer to the blog on “HR Health Check.”

-A sponsor is a critical decision maker who will be committed to not only encouraging your SuccessFactors driven HR Transformation roadmap but support you through the implementation and change management process also.
+- A sponsor is a critical decision-maker who will be committed to not only encouraging your SuccessFactors driven HR Transformation roadmap but support you through the implementation and change management process as well.

-Cloud HCM solutions like SuccessFactors bring in much change that impacts the whole organizations in a way never before due to the pace at which innovation is extended in the cloud is different then what organizations are used to.
+Cloud HCM solutions like SuccessFactors bring in much-needed change that impacts the whole organization in a way that has never been done before.
+This is owed to the fact that the pace at which innovation is extended in the cloud is different from what organizations are used to.

-That is why it is essential to understand your Company, its culture, its ability to take a significant change, and, most important, its short and long-term goals.
+That is why it is essential to understand your company, its culture, its ability to make a significant change, and, most importantly, it’s short-term and long-term goals.

-You got to understand how your organization goes about making critical investment decisions concerning overall transformation initiatives.
+You need to understand how your organization goes about making critical investment decisions concerning overall transformation initiatives.

-Consider whether employees, line managers, supervisors and senior management will support the fact that HR is bringing in a new system which might create additional work and accountability to them.
-These and more are some of the critical factors which you should take into consideration.
+Consider whether employees, line managers, supervisors, and senior management will support the fact that HR is bringing in a new system that might create additional work and accountability for them.
+These, amongst others, are some of the critical factors which need to be taken into consideration.

 Identify HR Services Delivery